-Can Dwarf Seahorse eat frozen foods?
+Can Dwarf Seahorses eat frozen foods?
 Seahorses live by feeding on smaller animals, whether dead, live or frozen.
 Aquarium-bred Seahorses are fed with frozen foods, and they seem okay with that.

-Although all Seahorses are the same when it comes to feeding and the other things too.
+Although all Seahorses are the same when it comes to feeding and other things too.

-Although they are the same and need almost the same care, but dwarf Seahorses require much more care than the rest of the Seahorses, and so, what they eat should be thoroughly examined.
+Although they are the same and need almost the same care, dwarf Seahorses require much more care than the rest of the Seahorses, so, what they eat should be thoroughly examined.

 Feeding them frozen foods is okay, as it has not been proven to have any negative effects on them, and so, pet shops feed their captive-bred dwarf Seahorses frozen foods such as Hikari Spirulina Brine Shrimp, Mysis shrimps, Ghost shrimps, worms, etc.